minpegdwende/pm-pymcda/readme.md

 # Tips

-For debugging purposes, use the following line code which stops the execution of the code at that line (see https://docs.python.org/3/library/pdb.html): import pdb; pdb.set_trace().
+For debugging purposes, use the following piece of code which stops the execution of the code at that line (see https://docs.python.org/3/library/pdb.html):
+`import pdb; pdb.set_trace()`.
 In order to run a serie of tests, it is possible to construct an adhoc loop where in each iteration, a set of problem/test/algorithm parameters is defined and the global variable DATADIR is updated (for instance by incrementing the name number of the folder) in order to get organized results.